codecraftingtools/codecraftingtools.github.io/_sources/workflow/workflow.rst.txt

 Refine Data Flow
 ----------------

-The next step is to fully define the data content and format of each message that is passed between software components in the application.
-In this example, the only message with content is the sensor measurement, which is defined as shown in the `bottom-up section
-<Define Message Data Structures_>`_.  ``HVAC/Temperature/Sensor.mi``
+The next step in the process is to fully define the data content and format of each message that is passed between software components in the application.
+In this example, the only message with content is the sensor measurement, which is defined as shown in the `bottom-up section <Define Message Data Structures_>`_.
+``HVAC/Temperature/Sensor.mi`` and ``HVAC/Temperature/Controller.mi``
-and ``HVAC/Temperature/Controller.mi`` should also be updated with a matching ``type`` attribute, as shown `before <Define Component Messaging Interfaces_>`_.
+should also be updated with a matching ``type`` attribute, as shown `before <Define Component Messaging Interfaces_>`_.

 Define Configuration Properties
 -------------------------------

-Before proceeding with the implementation, it is good to give some consideration to what configuration properties may be required.
+Before proceeding with the implementation, it is wise to give some consideration to what configuration properties may be required.
 These can be added to the component messaging interfaces, as shown previously in the `bottom-up section <Define Component Messaging